Shiba-Community-Dev/shibarium-bridge/README.md

 2.)
 After the installation completes, you will be presented with a button to proceed to bridge interface.

 3.)
 After connecting to Bridge interface .
-You will be able to start the local Shibaruium Node.
+You will be able to start the local Shibaruium Node. :black_flag: :black_flag: :black_flag:

     *IMPORTANT* You must allow geth access through windows firewall.
 It will normally pop up a dialog box requesting permissions.
     When asked just allow geth on private and public networks. */IMPORATANT*

 ![bridge](https://github.com/Shiba-Community-Dev/shibarium-bridge/blob/main/test/shibarium_bridge_interface.jpg "bridge")